Hugh Nibley: Scholarship and criticism

 Evangelical scholars Mosser and Owen called Nibley the "Father of Mormon Scholarly Apologetics".
 William J. Hamblin, a colleague at BYU, said, "Nibley's methodology consists more of comparative literature than history."
 Writing for Journal of Book of Mormon Studies, Joseph Spencer, a BYU professor of religion, wrote that Nibley was "the mobilizing force of what now seems to be a field [of Book of Mormon studies]".
 Nibley himself, in a 1951 letter to Francis Kirkham, wrote that he was not "a Book of Mormon scholar" and defined his studies as "popular works" that "should not come within the scope of a university press".
 In his defense of the Book of Mormon in Lehi in the Desert and the World of the Jaredites, Nibley positioned himself as composing a defensive case in an intellectual battle against anti-Mormon arguments, acknowledging that as a "counsel for the defense", he was "partial" though he maintained that his citations and evidence were "competent and unprejudiced".
 Concerned that his historical arguments in Since Cumorah were overshadowing the main message of the Book of Mormon, Nibley shifted his writing on the Book of Mormon to focus on sermons about the book's prophetic message.
 Nibley still wrote about the historicity of the Book of Abraham after 1967.

 In his 1988 review of The Complete Works of Hugh Nibley Vol. 1 in BYU Studies, Kent P. Jackson criticized Nibley for lacking sources, using sources selectively, and using sources out of context.
 Jackson argued that Nibley's early research was his weakest, and that some should not have been published in his collected works.
 In response, Louis Midgley defended Nibley's methodology, and wrote that Jackson denied the possibility of comparative studies, since all historical scholarship "involves selection among alternatives".

 Eugene England's review of Since Cumorah and Approaching Zion, volumes 7 and 9 of Nibley's collected works, identified Nibley as a Cassandra figure.
-England noted that Nibley's social commentary on preserving the environment, avoiding war, and against prosperity theology often went ignored.
+England noted that Nibley's social commentary on preserving the environment, avoiding war, and opposing prosperity theology often went ignored.
 England praised Nibley's clear prose and witty satire, identifying the absence of the speech "Leaders to Managers: The Fatal Shift" as a major flaw in the volumes.